obimbasmart/sorting_algorithms/README.md

 # C - Sorting algorithms & Big O

-This project provided an excellent introduction to the concepts of sorting and Big O notation, offering a valuable opportunity to delve into how algorithms are assessed based on their time and space complexities.
+> This project provided an excellent introduction to the concepts of sorting and Big O notation, offering a valuable opportunity to delve into how algorithms are assessed based on their time and space complexities.
 Within this project, I successfully implemented four fundamental sorting algorithms: bubble sort, insertion sort, selection sort, and quick sort.
-It was an engaging experience, with quick sort posing a particular challenge that required additional effort to comprehend thoroughly.
+It was an engaging experience, with quick sorting posing a particular challenge that required additional effort to comprehend thoroughly.

-> # Big O
+<details><summary><h2>Big O</h2></summary>
-> The big O notation is a way of determing how fast (time complexity) an algorithm would take to provide deseired ouput for a given input.
-To demostrate the commmon known time complexity, consider the following:
+        The big O notation is a way of determining how fast (time complexity) an algorithm would take to provide the desired output for a given input.
+To demonstrate the common known time complexity, consider the following:

 ```python
 def function print_name(my_name):